stooblie/capstone_fighting_fake_news/README.md

   **Structural Similarity Index (SSIM)**

   One shortcoming of the histogram method is it does not take into account structural information about the image outside of the overall distribution of pixel intensities.
-The SSIM metric automatically calculates an index for each picture based on the contrast, luminance, and structure of the picture and helps offset the one-dimensional nature of just using the histogram.
+The SSIM metric from Python's scikit-image package automatically calculates an index for each picture based on the contrast, luminance, and structure of the picture and helps offset the one-dimensional nature of just using the histogram.

   **Template Matching**

   Template matching is critical for finding matches in 'out of frame' images, where the fake image might be in a tweet, cropped, or combined in a frame with other pictures.
-Since this is a deeper problem than matching cleaner, full frame images, it was not my focus but I did have success using a very specific 'tweet matching' template.
+Since this is a deeper problem than matching cleaner, full frame images, it was not the initial focus of the project but I did have success using a very specific 'tweet matching' template.
 Tweets have a specified structure for their embedded images, the pictures are ~93% the width of the tweet and have a 2-1 ratio of width to length.
 Using these parameters, I was able to create a template that checked specifically  whether the target fake image was inside of the picture of the tweet.

   ![Template Match](https://github.com/stooblie/capstone_fighting_fake_news/blob/master/images/project/template_match_depcition.jpg)